beginning of content

 Summary

-An epidural anaesthetic can be used for most people, usually giving a safe and effective form of pain relief both during and after an operation or procedure.
+An epidural anaesthetic can be used for most people, usually giving a safe and effective form of pain relief both during and after a procedure.

 IMPORTANT INFORMATION